 We estimate that you will need around 4 hours to see the museums in their entirety.
 Don't forget to include the stunning Gardens of Vatican City in your tour.
 You will need to purchase a ticket that includes the gardens as the entrance is only allowed from within the museums.

-We strongly recommend, however, that you book tickets with a professional tour guide.
-It’s a great way to get a whole new appreciation of the wonders of this small country.
+We strongly recommend, however, that you book a tour with a professional guide.
+It’s a great way to get a whole new appreciation of the wonders of this small nation.

 Good to know before visiting Vatican City